monkikat/SpaceMonki/README.md

 A full-stack web application using the MERN stack, TypeScript and Tailwind CSS.
 Space Monki is designed to display images from the NASA APOD API.
 This project is deployed using Render and Netlify.

+Features:
+Display today's picture of the day (POD) in real time from NASA's APOD API Display random PODs across the website
+Search functionality to find pictures based on user-selected dates Data fetched from API stored in database as a cache for faster loading Automatic daily update of the latest POD using a cron job